Singapura cat: Appearance

 The breed's coat pattern is that of a ticked tabby.
-That is, individual hair strands have alternating sections of dark and light color, typically two dark bands separated by two light bands, with a dark color at the tip.
-The underside, including the chest, muzzle and chin, takes the color of the light bands.
-The Singapura is recognized by cat registries in only one color, the sepia agouti, described as "dark brown ticking on a warm old ivory ground color".
+That is, individual hair strands have alternating sections of dark and light colour, typically two dark bands separated by two light bands, with a dark colour at the tip.
+The underside, including the chest, muzzle and chin, takes the colour of the light bands.
+The Singapura is recognized by cat registries in only one colour, the sepia agouti, described as "dark brown ticking on a warm old ivory ground colour".

 Health

 Of concern to breeders is the condition known as uterine inertia, an inability to expel the foetus due to weak muscles.
 This condition was present in one of the foundation cats and appears in some Singapura females today.
-Individuals with uterine inertia may require deliveries to be made by Caesarean section.
-Another issue that affects the breed is Pyruvate kinase deficiency, which leads to hemolytic anemia.
-Typical symptoms includes lethargy, diarrhea, lack of appetite, poor coat quality, weight loss and jaundice.
+Individuals with uterine inertia may require deliveries to be made by caesarean section.
+Another issue that affects the breed is pyruvate kinase deficiency (PKD), which leads to haemolytic anaemia.
+Typical symptoms includes lethargy, diarrhoea, lack of appetite, poor coat quality, weight loss and jaundice.
 A test is available that can determine whether a cat is affected, a carrier, or clear of the disease.
 Singapuras with PKD can usually live a normal life.

 Some breeders have shown concern regarding the lack of genetic diversity in the breed due to inbreeding caused by a small gene pool.
 Researchers who completed the 2007 DNA study found that the Singapura (along with the Burmese) have the least genetic diversity among the 22 breeds studied.
 The possibility of outcrossing with another breed to increase the genetic diversity had been raised among CFA breeders, but not many were receptive to the idea, preferring to use Singapuras from around the world that are not so closely related to the CFA line.
 In April 2013, UK's Governing Council of the Cat Fancy started allowing outcrossing for the breed.
 Individuals chosen have to meet certain health and appearance requirements.

 The Singapura has one of the lowest heterozygosity values.